hashie/hashie/README.md

 _How does Mash handle key types which cannot be symbolized?_

 Mash preserves keys which cannot be converted *directly* to both a string and a symbol, such as numeric keys.
-Since Mash is conceived to provide psuedo-object functionality, handling keys which cannot represent a method call falls outside its scope of value.
+Since Mash is conceived to provide pseudo-object functionality, handling keys which cannot represent a method call falls outside its scope of value.

 ```ruby
 Hashie::Mash.new('1' => 'one string', :'1' => 'one sym', 1 => 'one num')